phusion/passenger_apt_automation/README.md

     Be sure to customize the values passed to `-x` and `-d` based on the distribution for which the test failed.

 If the test fails now, a shell will be opened inside the test container, in which you can do anything you want.
 Please note that this is a root shell, but the tests are run as the `app` user, so be sure to prefix test commands with `setuser app`.
 You can see in internal/test/test.sh which commands are invoked inside the container in order to run the tests.

+Inside the test container, you will be dropped into the directory /tmp/passenger, which is a *copy* of the Passenger source directory.
+The original Passenger source directory is mounted under /passenger.

 ## Related projects